 In Japan, asking for permission before taking photos of people is essential, especially in less touristy areas.
 Even in public places, such as markets or busy streets, photographing strangers without consent can be considered rude.

-For historic buildings or sites, check if there are restrictions on photography.
+For buildings or historical sites, check for photography restrictions.
 Some places allow external photos but prohibit recordings inside.

 13. Avoid Wearing Shoes in Indoor Areas

-In many homes, traditional inns (ryokan) and some restaurants, it is necessary to take off your shoes before entering.
+In many homes, traditional inns (ryokan), and some restaurants, it is necessary to remove shoes before entering.
 Usually, there are slippers available for indoor use.
 Make sure to:

-• Take off your shoes when entering and organize them in the designated areas.
+• Remove shoes upon entering and organize them in designated areas.

-• Do not use bathroom slippers in other parts of the house or establishment.
+• Do not wear bathroom slippers in other parts of the house or establishment.

-• Keep the socks clean and in good condition, as the feet are visible.
+• Keep socks clean and in good condition, as feet will be visible.

-Genkan - entrance hall where the Japanese take off their shoes
+Genkan - Entrance hall where Japanese take off their shoes

 14. Avoid Loud Conversations in Restaurants

-Even in leisure moments, such as in izakayas (bars) or restaurants, it is important to avoid behaviors that may disturb others.
-Speaking loudly, laughing excessively, or making excessive noise is considered impolite.
+Even during leisure moments, such as in izakayas (bars) or restaurants, it is important to avoid behaviors that may disturb others.
+Speaking loudly, laughing excessively, or making excessive noise is considered rude.

-Additionally, avoid altering the layout of tables or chairs without the waiter's authorization.
-In Japan, the arrangement of furniture is designed to ensure maximum comfort and efficiency.
+Additionally, avoid rearranging the layout of tables or chairs without the waiter’s permission.
+In Japan, the arrangement of furniture is planned to ensure maximum comfort and efficiency.

 Maintaining direct eye contact for long periods can be interpreted as uncomfortable or even rude in some situations.
-This is especially true in crowded environments, such as public transport or queues.
-It is preferable to keep a neutral gaze or focus on a nearby object.
+This especially applies in crowded environments, such as public transport or queues.
+It is preferable to maintain a neutral gaze or focus on a nearby object.